LOCAL 167 Steward Information

 Your Role as Steward

 Organizers.
 This is the big one.
 It doesn’t just mean signing up new members, although it means that too.
 It means SEIU/NAGE/IAEP stewards are responsible for organizing the whole workplace to deal with problems as a united group.
-Which is, when you think about it, what labor unions are all about.
+When you think about it, what are labor unions all about?

 Problem solvers.
 You’re the person workers turn to with their problems.
 It might be a work-site hazard.
 Maybe someone’s been fired, or perhaps layoffs are threatened.
 It might be just a new employee with a question.
 Perhaps you can solve the problem with a friendly word, or maybe you’ll organize a worksite action or file a grievance.
 Problems don’t go with your territory.
 They are your territory.